OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-28.md

 ## Proverbs 28:1

-The wicked flee when no one is pursuing,
-But the righteous are bold as a lion.
+The wicked flee when no one pursues, but the righteous are as bold as a lion.

 ## Proverbs 28:2

-Due to the wrongdoing of a land, its leaders are many,
-But by a person of understanding and knowledge, it endures.
+When a land is in rebellion, it has many rulers, but with a person of understanding and knowledge, it endures.

 ## Proverbs 28:3

-A poor person who oppresses the helpless
-Is like a driving rain which leaves no food.
+A ruler who oppresses the poor is like a driving rain that leaves no food.

 ## Proverbs 28:4

-Those who abandon the Law praise the wicked,
-But those who keep the Law strive with them.
+Those who forsake the law praise the wicked, but those who keep it strive against them.

 ## Proverbs 28:5

-Evil people do not understand justice,
-But those who seek the Lord understand everything.
+Evildoers do not understand justice, but those who seek the Lord understand it fully.

 ## Proverbs 28:6

-Better is a poor person who walks in his integrity
+Better is the poor who walks in integrity than the rich whose ways are crooked.
-Than a person who is crooked, though rich.

 ## Proverbs 28:7

-One who keeps the Law is a discerning son,
-But one who is a companion of gluttons humiliates his father.
+A discerning son heeds the law, but a companion of gluttons brings shame to his father.

 ## Proverbs 28:8

-One who increases his wealth by interest and usury
-Gathers it for one who is gracious to the poor.
+Whoever increases wealth by interest or profit from the poor gathers it for one who will be kind to the poor.

 ## Proverbs 28:9

-One who turns his ear away from listening to the Law,
+If anyone turns away from listening to the law, even their prayer is detestable.
-Even his prayer is an abomination.

 ## Proverbs 28:10

-One who leads the upright astray in an evil way
-Will fall into his own pit,
-But the blameless will inherit good.
+Whoever leads the upright astray in an evil way will fall into their own pit, but the blameless will inherit good.

 ---

 ## Proverbs 28:11

-The rich person is wise in his own eyes,
-But the poor who has understanding sees through him.
+The rich are wise in their own eyes, but the poor with understanding sees through them.

 ## Proverbs 28:12

-When the righteous triumph, there is great glory,
-But when the wicked rise, people hide themselves.
+When the righteous triumph, there is great glory; but when the wicked rise, people hide themselves.

 ## Proverbs 28:13

-One who conceals his wrongdoings will not prosper,
-But one who confesses and abandons them will find compassion.
+Whoever conceals their sins will not prosper, but the one who confesses and renounces them finds mercy.

 ## Proverbs 28:14

-Blessed is the person who fears always,
-But one who hardens his heart will fall into disaster.
+Blessed is the one who always fears God, but whoever hardens their heart falls into disaster.

 ## Proverbs 28:15

-Like a roaring lion and a rushing bear
-Is a wicked ruler over a poor people.
+Like a roaring lion or a charging bear is a wicked ruler over a poor people.

 ## Proverbs 28:16

-A leader who is lacking in understanding is a great oppressor,
-But one who hates unjust gain will prolong his days.
+A tyrannical ruler lacks understanding, but one who hates unjust gain will prolong their days.

 ## Proverbs 28:17

-One burdened by the guilt of human blood
-Will be a fugitive until death;
+Anyone burdened with the guilt of murder will be a fugitive until death; let no one support them.
-No one is to support him.

 ---

 ## Proverbs 28:18

-One who walks blamelessly will be saved,
-But one who is crooked will fall all at once.
+The one who walks blamelessly will be kept safe, but the one whose ways are crooked will fall suddenly.

 ## Proverbs 28:19

-One who works his land will have plenty of food,
-But one who pursues worthless things will have plenty of poverty.
+Those who work their land will have plenty of food, but those who pursue fantasies will have plenty of poverty.

 ## Proverbs 28:20

-A faithful person will abound with blessings,
-But one who hurries to be rich will not go unpunished.
+A faithful person will abound with blessings, but one eager to get rich will not go unpunished.

 ## Proverbs 28:21

-To show partiality is not good,
-Because for a piece of bread a person will do wrong.
+To show partiality is not good, yet for a piece of bread a person will do wrong.

 ## Proverbs 28:22

-A person with an evil eye hurries to wealth
-And does not know that poverty will come upon him.
+The stingy hurry after wealth and do not realise that poverty awaits them.

 ## Proverbs 28:23

-One who rebukes a person will afterward find more favour
-Than one who flatters with the tongue.
+Whoever rebukes a person will find more favour in the end than one who flatters with the tongue.

 ## Proverbs 28:24

-He who robs his father or his mother and says, “It is not a sin,”
-Is the companion of a person who destroys.
+Whoever robs their father or mother and says, “It is not wrong,” is a companion to one who destroys.

 ## Proverbs 28:25

-An arrogant person stirs up strife,
-But one who trusts in the Lord will prosper.
+The arrogant stir up strife, but those who trust in the Lord will prosper.

 ## Proverbs 28:26

-One who trusts in his own heart is a fool,
-But one who walks wisely will be rescued.
+Those who trust in themselves are fools, but those who walk wisely will be kept safe.

 ## Proverbs 28:27

-One who gives to the poor will never lack,
-But one who shuts his eyes will have many curses.
+Those who give to the poor will lack nothing, but those who shut their eyes to them receive many curses.

 ## Proverbs 28:28

-When the wicked rise, people hide themselves;
-But when they perish, the righteous increase.
+When the wicked rise, people hide themselves; but when they perish, the righteous increase.